iamandreatonina/Binoformatic_resources/README.md

 # Bioninformatic Resources Project

 Project for the course of Bioinformatic Resources held by Alessandro Romanel (A.Y.
-2022-2023).
+2022-2023) in R.

 [Topic](https://github.com/iamandreatonina/Binoformatic_resources/blob/main/Project_Bioinformatics_Resources_2023.pdf): Perform an analysis of the selected dataset representing RNA-seq count data extracted from different cancer datasets from the Cancer Genome Atlas (TCGA).